Your Rat's Diet

 Diet is one of the most important things to consider for your pet!
 You want to keep them healthy and the first place it begins is with their food!
 Diet plays major roles in overall health, weight, tumor prevention, and lifespan.

 Sadly most packaged food sold by pet stores is nothing more than junk.
 It is filled with foods and nutritional content that is not even suited for that type of pet.
 It is shocking how many of them are filled with foods that your pet should not even have as part of their diet!
-For example, you will often see a lot of rat foods containing alfalfa pellets.
-This has no nutritional use to rats.
-It is pure filler to bulk up the weight/content.

 Our pet's diet is one of the most argumentative subjects you can bring up among pet owners.
 It is right up there with the topics of religion and politics, as it can bring out the worst in people and cause normally sane people to lose their minds on what is right vs wrong.
 It seems everyone has an opinion and you may find that many claim their way is the only correct way.
 This means finding true and correct info a bit of an adventure.